 The Kaskazi villas are located on the east side of the island and have fantastic ocean views.
 They are en-suite with indoor/outdoor showers and your own private deck.

-The Kusi villas are located on the west side of the island and have fantastic ocean views.
+Three Kusi villas are located on the west side of the island and one is located on the east side - all have fantastic ocean views.
 They are en-suite with indoor/outdoor showers and your own private deck.

 Villa Quilalea is located in a more remote part of the island with stunning views and offers guests complete privacy.
 The villa has a plunge pool, an outdoor shower and a separate dining room and sitting area.